 Dr. Zahy Ramadan

-Zahy Ramadan is an Assistant Professor of Marketing.
+Zahy Ramadan is an Associate Professor of Marketing.
 He holds a Doctor of Business Administration (DBA) from Manchester Business School, an MBA and a BSc in Business Marketing with Distinction, both from LAU.
 His research is focused on social media saturation, brand-consumer relationships and shopper marketing.

 Ramadan is also a Chartered Marketer (Chartered Institute of Marketing) and has 17 years of work experience covering the Near-East, Arabian Peninsula and Asia-Pacific markets across several industries, namely FMCG, luxury goods and consumer electronics.
 He has also conducted several workshops in Asia-Pacific, specifically China and South Korea, on shopper marketing, in-store retail fundamentals and SKU-mix strategy.

 Ramadan received the Excellence in Teaching Award back in September 2019 distinguishing himself in teaching innovation.

 - Online Brand Communities

 - Shopper’s First Moment of Truth in Social Networking Environments